JDev00/UIa/README.md

 # UIa Beta 2.2
-User Interface, cross-platform, API for Java
+User Interface, cross-implementation, API for Java

 Warning!
 Repository under construction.

 # Brief description:

-UIa has been developed to provide a fast, efficent, cross-platform and cross-implementation User Interface library.
+UIa has been developed to provide a fast, efficent, cross-implementation User Interface library.
 <br>
 It is logically structured into 4 layers: (starting from the most platform-dependent one)